Growth driven phase transitions in Zinc Oxide nanoparticles through machine-learning assisted simulations: Results

 Focusing first on the growth of nanoparticles from WRZ seeds — where, as described in the Methods section, the required ionic excess was incorporated into the initial configurations — we find that particles initiated from the larger seeds (Figs. \ref{fig:VsTime_WRZ}(b, c)) exhibit steady growth of their WRZ crystalline cores at comparable rates ($\Delta N_{crys}/\Delta N_{deposited} \sim$ 0.25).
 In both cases, the initial Zn excess is largely preserved throughout deposition, indicating that the added atoms primarily contribute to elongation of the crystalline core and development of a less ordered peripheral zone, with only minor impact on core width.
 This preservation of Zn excess also suggests the absence of additional polarity effects induced by the small particle size\,\cite{GoniakowskiPRB2011,NogueraCR2013}.
 In contrast, in smaller seeds (Figs. \ref{fig:VsTime_WRZ}(a, d)), the initial WRZ phase disappears nearly completely due to its thermodynamic instability at the smallest particle sizes.
 Its disappearance is followed by a rapid decrease of the initial Zn excess, thus demonstrating that ionic mobility during deposition efficiently modulates local NP composition in response to changes in the character of the exposed facets.
 Partial recovery of the WRZ phase is observed at later growth stages (Fig. \ref{fig:VsTime_WRZ}(a)), although this recovery can be significantly delayed by the presence of a well-developed BCT core (Fig. \ref{fig:VsTime_WRZ}(d)).
 In both these cases, the overall WRZ fraction remains low, resulting in only marginal ionic separation.
+We note that the process shown in Fig. 7(a) and Fig. 7(d) occurs only five times across our 90 simulations.
+We observe that, in all cases where growth of WRZ phase is substantially delayed, the Zn excess is not being maintained during the atom-by-atom deposition [See SI E].
+In contrast, as we will show next, emergence of a Zn excess can actually induce a phase transition when starting from BCT seeds.